 Choose the Ninja BN701 if:

-- You want a simple, preset-driven blender that works without needing manual adjustments
+- You want a simple, preset-driven blender that works without manual adjustments

 - You primarily make smoothies, protein shakes, or frozen drinks